 At the second property, The Beach House, there was a cute sign saying, “don’t feed the monkeys”.
-It was not there as a photo opportunity!There are no photos with those IDs or post 26155 does not have any attached images!
+It was not there as a photo opportunity – once again there was plenty of monkey business!

 On our first night at Casa Elsa, the massive trees next to the open dining room started making creaking noises.
 At first we were a little concerned that the wind and rain were going to knock the trees over, but as it turned out it was our first encounter with one of our furry new friends.
 It was a sloth.